Victor-lyhan/Parkinson-Diagnosis/Document/Log.md

 * Video Sensor Analysis: Data acquested from all videos - in All folder
 * Got the avg - min, max, avg, stdv for patient and non patient
     * noticed some reall big values - how to get rid of those without bias(intentionally selecting the acceptable range)
+* correlation between stats for each video and the FoG Ratio and UPDRS-III

 ## July 20th 2024